 How to Future-Proof Your Supplier Network: Along with strong relationships, resilience requires planning, real-time data and the ability to make fast decisions based on that data.
 Here’s how to achieve that.

-From mid-March through June, East Coast Wings sent out what it called a “white paper” to franchisees every week, and today it goes out every three weeks.
+From mid-March through June, East Coast Wings sent out what it called a “business guide” to franchisees every week, and today it goes out every three weeks.
 It kept store owners informed with demand forecasts, information on any upcoming changes (like the new containers), food substitutions and marketing updates.

 This communication can make a big difference.
 East Coast Wings recently conducted a survey of franchise owners focused on their experience managing restaurants through the pandemic, and many respondents gave the corporate team high marks for their guidance and support.

 “People honestly that beat us up a little bit came to us and said, ‘You know, I never really appreciated what you do day in and day out until this hit.
 I was light-years in front of the competition in my market, [including] bigger brands,’” Scalese said.

 Assigning an employee or team to manage suppliers is often a smart move because it can promote consistent communication and give you a dedicated resource to manage the unexpected.
 Think of this person as an account manager, only for suppliers rather than customers.
 This staffer could lead efforts to find and vet new partners, as well.

 Note that this does not mean simply adding supplier management to the job description of your existing supply chain/operations employees.
 To realize the true value of this position, the primary focus of this role needs to be building close relationships with suppliers and figuring out solutions to delays, shortages and other problems that pop up.
 Managers can conduct surveys of suppliers and track communication frequency to ensure their investment in more resources here is paying off.